ShkolniskyLab/kltpicker/README.md

     $ pip install -U kltpicker

 <h2>Getting started:</h2>
-Please read the user manual for usage instructions.
+Please read the user manual for usage instructions, available at the homepage of the project on Github: https://github.com/ShkolniskyLab/kltpicker